chauff/cse1500-web-transcripts/_lectures/node.md

 [Express](https://expressjs.com/) *" is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 Express provides a thin layer of fundamental web application features, without obscuring Node.js features ..."*

 Node.js has a small core code base; it comes with a number of core modules included such as `http` and `url`.
-Express is not one of the core modules (though it is certainly among the most popular non-core modules with more than [6 million downloads per week](https://www.npmjs.com/package/express)) and needs to be installed separately.
+Express is not one of the core modules (though it is certainly among the most popular non-core modules with more than [13 million downloads per week](https://www.npmjs.com/package/express)) (as of September 2020) and needs to be installed separately.
 In the Node ecosystem, the Node package manager ([npm](https://www.npmjs.com/)) provides us with an easy to use and efficient manner to install additional packages.

 Let's say you want to know whether a Node module exists that offers functionality you do not want to implement yourself.
 For this example, let this be the functionality of finding the smallest number in a list.
 Here is what is typically done: